 Whole-school INSET focusing on SEND is included on staff training days and during twilight sessions.
-The school year begins with an SEND Marketplace event where teachers are invited to discuss the needs of their students with SEND specialists, teaching assistants and external professionals where resources and strategies for overcoming barriers to learning are widely shared.
+The school year begins with an SEND Best Practice twilight where SEN team leaders support teachers in training them in supporting the most prevalent SEN needs.
+This is further supported by discussion around particular students and needs.

 Over time, we have built up considerable expertise in areas of SEND and staff are actively encouraged to share this good practice internally and across the local area.
-Examples of this in the last term include training in Primary schools on identifying SEND in students with EAL and social story training for young people with communication and interaction needs.
+Examples of this include leading on the autistic voices project with the BHISS and our albion in the community SEN football tournament.

-The SENCos and INCo attend local network meetings to keep up to date with local and national updates in SEND and pass this onto relevant colleagues and also inform staff about upcoming training opportunities.
-The SENCo is also a member of the LA SEND Steering Group and the LA SEND Panel.
+The SENCo attends local network meetings to keep up to date with local and national updates in SEND and pass this onto relevant colleagues and also inform staff about upcoming training opportunities.